rohanarihant/react-search-select/README.md

-A general-purpose search bar, built in latest version of React 16.8.6  .
-View the [demo]
+A general-purpose search and select bar, compatible with latest version of React 16  .
+View the [demo](https://rohanarihant.github.io/react-search-selct/)

 ## Development